ewhinihan/municipal_recycling/README.md

 A data dictionary is included as an .xlsx file that provides further information on the variable constraints, description, and content.

 The curation protocol document is a PDF file and provides an abstract/background and analysis on this dataset, the data collection process/sources, metadata schema, and personal reflection.

+# naming
+Naming for the files should be as follows: